Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 20. William G. and Marie Selby Scholarships

-William G. and Marie Selby’s Foundation bestows $7,000 scholarships yearly for graduating high school seniors and associate degree transfers from Sarasota, Manatee, Charlotte, or DeSoto counties who have limited financial means for earning a bachelor’s degree.
-Selected students for these Florida scholarships must be enrolling full-time at accredited Florida colleges, obtain a minimum overall GPA of 3.0, and exhibit personal growth potential.
+William G. and Marie Selby’s Foundation bestows $7,000 scholarships yearly.
+These are for graduating high school seniors and associate degree transfers from specific counties.
+These counties include Sarasota, Manatee, Charlotte, and DeSoto.
+They must have limited financial means for earning a bachelor’s degree.
+Selected students for these Florida scholarships must be enrolling full-time at an accredited Florida college.
+They must have a 3.0 GPA.
+They must show potential for personal growth.
 Selby Scholars also benefit from attending an Annual Symposium with local community leaders.

 Contact